Donglee0415/workholic-planner/README.md

 ## Description

-* This APP for Wroker who need quick memo during work
+* This APP for Worker who need quick memo during work

 * Add and delete your plan for your future manage